 - Information on the source of water supply, treatment method, infrastructure details

-- Relevant licences and approvals obtained from the Department of Water and the Department of Environment Regulation
+- Relevant licences and approvals obtained from the Department of Water and Environment Regulation

 - Relevant reporting requirements